 - switch the peanut butter for cashew nut butter or any other nut butter you like… you could even use chocolate spread if you wished.

 - Apple & Oat Breakfast Muffins – delicious, moist and squidgy breakfast muffins made with fresh apples and oats.
+I must admit I like these for breakfast too – especially in the autumn, the apples and cinnamon cooking together smell amazing.
+The muffins are perfect with a cup of coffee.

 - Porridge with Banana & Cinnamon – creamy porridge topped with caramelised bananas and a sprinkling of cinnamon – it’s like breakfast dessert!
+A really warming tasty breakfast that’s great for a cold school morning.

 - 1 English Muffin